 She also finds it fulfilling that the programme allows her to make a difference in these young girls’ lives.
 “When the girls tell me they find my advice and the exercises useful, it assures me that my presence in their lives makes a real difference, no matter how small it may be.”

 And doesn’t intend to slow down anytime soon

 Nicole also volunteers with the Singapore Association of Women Lawyers, Law Society Pro Bono Services and HER Planet Earth.
 And on top of volunteering, she engages in various interests and hobbies—she’s on the fight team of her Muay Thai gym and recently picked up golf.
 So if you think it’s impossible to fit volunteering into a busy work and social life, she’s a great example of how, with some careful planning, it can be done.

-“Part of my personal philosophy, which I also apply to volunteering, is to always give things that intuitively feel like part of your life purpose a go,” she shares.
+“Part of my personal philosophy, which I also apply to volunteering, is to always give things that intuitively feel like part of your life purpose a go,” she explains.

 “And when you do something, give it your best, so no matter how things eventually turn out, you’ll have no regrets since there was nothing further you could have done.”

 Because Xiu Xuan sees troubled women on a daily basis, there are days when she finds herself very emotionally drained.
 Thankfully, there’s a lot that keeps her going, even when the going gets tough.

 “Stories about sexual violence make us question humanity, but as a colleague said, hidden within these stories is also one about strength, courage and resilience,” she says.

 AWARE supports survivors of sexual violence in their journey of recovery through counselling and legal consultations.
 They also lend emotional support by accompanying women to the police station, hospital and court.
 As a case manager, Xiu Xuan facilitates these efforts.